This course is no longer available for credit on our site. Here are some similar courses you might be interested in:

 Scott enjoys discussing the business aspects of running a law practice, the future of law and how technology is changing the way most lawyers do business.

-Jonathan S. Goodgold, Esq. is a Partner at The Beinhaker Law Firm, LLC.
+Jonathan S. Goodgold, Esq. is the Managing Partner at Maitlin Maitlin Goodgold Brass & Bennett.
 Jonathan had his own law firm for over seven years focusing on employment and collection law matters, as well as all aspects of civil litigation.
 Prior to having his own practice, Jonathan practiced at a leading labor and employment law firm in New Jersey and a civil litigation firm in Hackensack, New Jersey.

 Jonathan is an active networker and involved in several networking groups.
 He previously has written for the New Jersey Law Journal on employment law matters and has been a repeat speaker for the National Business Institute and Lawline on topics concerning collection law.